mrviduus/currency-convertor/README.md

 # CurrenyConvertor
 **CurrenyConvertor** a simple conversion service based on .NET 6.0, using the console as a client.
+As an api for receiving data, use https://www.bankofcanada.ca/valet/docs

 ## Project structure
 * **CurrenyConvertor** - main service project.